 The ingress router encapsulates the entire Ethernet frame, without the preamble and frame check sequence (FCS) in L2TPv3 as per RFC4719 [RFC4719].
+The L2-specific sublayer MAY be carried if Virtual Circuit Connectivity Verification ( VCCV ) [RFC5085] and/or frame sequencing is required, but SHOULD NOT be carried otherwise.
 The L2TPv3 packet is encapsulated directly over IPv6 (i.e. no UDP header is carried).

 The ingress router MAY retain the FCS as per section 4.7 of [RFC4720].
 Support for retaining the FCS and for receiving packets with a retained FCS is OPTIONAL, and if present MUST be configurable.
-In the absence of the L2TPv3 control plane such configuration MUST be consistent for the two endpoints of any given tunnel - i.e. if one router is configured to retain the FCS then the other router MUST be configured to receive packets with the retained FCS.
+In the absence of the L2TPv3 control plane such configuration MUST be consistent for the two endpoints of any given tunnel, i.e. if one router is configured to retain the FCS then the other router MUST be configured to receive packets with the retained FCS.
 Any router configured to retain FCS for a tunnel MUST retain FCS for all frames sent over that tunnel.
 All routers implementing this specification MUST support the ability to send frames without retaining the FCS and to receive such frames.